Trewaters/soar/README.md

 #### Planner page

-- Goal: Goals (long term),
+- [in-progress] Goal: Goals (long term),
-- Today: Today's workout (present day),
+- [in-progress] Today: Today's workout (present day),
-- History: Historical (past) practice
+- [in-progress] History: Historical (past) practice

 #### 8 Limb Path

-- Reference area.
+- Reference area with definitions for the 8 limbs of yoga.
+Meant to be a resource for more information.

 #### Users

 - Login
+- Logout
+- View User details, profile image from social login.
-- Practitioner Details, profile image
+- Edit User details, profile image from social login.

 ### Why is this app useful?